-The science behind branding and the brain is extensive, but it all begins with the way we perceive the world around us—the process of visual perception known as the sequence of cognition.
+The science behind branding and the brain is extensive, but it all begins with the way we perceive the world around us—a process known as the sequence of cognition.

-The sequence of cognition outlines how we process visual information.
-It turns out there’s a very predictable way our brains make sense of the visual stimuli they receive.
+It turns out there’s a very predictable way our brains make sense of the visual information they receive about the world.
+The sequence of cognition is the order in which how we process that information.

-So, what is the sequence of cognition, and why is it important for your brand?
+So, what is the sequence of cognition?
+And why is it important for the success of your brand?
 In what follows, we’ll take a look at the answers to these questions and more.

 CONTENTS